Ardnys/Smasnug/README.md

 As if all this isn't enough, this thing is getting A SERVER and A DATABASE!
 Phew we are living on the edge. \
 After a lot of agonizing hours in front of the keeb and discussions with knowledgeable people and googling and prompting mildly helpful AI assistant, I am calling it done.
 I can't show you a working example unless you follow my professional deployment guide, so please take my word for it. \
 I quit, 10/12/2023 23:11 PM.

+# Short poem that summarizes my journey
+such a pain that oracle database, back them up just in case. o' lord, is python easy, but them docs, so cheesy.

+running on different ports, i wonder why, of course proxy config, it's such a lie. passing the state in react is such a pain, googling, prompting, it's all in vain.

+i ponder, "i am confused, i can't find a way", but then my senses come back, "tisn't me, nay". fast forward an eternity, i am still where i am peanut butter and jam.